winlibs/cURL/docs/libcurl/opts/CURLOPT_SSL_CIPHER_LIST.md

 **SHA1+DES**, **TLSv1** and **DEFAULT**.
 The default list is normally set when you compile OpenSSL.

-For WolfSSL, valid examples of cipher lists include **ECDHE-RSA-RC4-SHA**, **AES256-SHA:AES256-SHA256**, etc.
+For wolfSSL, valid examples of cipher lists include **ECDHE-RSA-RC4-SHA**, **AES256-SHA:AES256-SHA256**, etc.

-For BearSSL, valid examples of cipher lists include **ECDHE-RSA-CHACHA20-POLY1305:ECDHE-RSA-AES128-GCM-SHA256**, or when using IANA names **TLS_ECDHE_RSA_WITH_CHACHA20_POLY1305_SHA256:TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256**, etc. With BearSSL you do not add/remove ciphers.
+For mbedTLS and BearSSL, valid examples of cipher lists include **ECDHE-RSA-CHACHA20-POLY1305:ECDHE-RSA-AES128-GCM-SHA256**, or when using IANA names **TLS_ECDHE_RSA_WITH_CHACHA20_POLY1305_SHA256:TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256**, etc. With mbedTLS and BearSSL you do not add/remove ciphers.
 If one uses this option then all known ciphers are disabled and only those passed in are enabled.

 For Schannel, you can use this option to set algorithms but not specific cipher suites.
 Refer to the ciphers lists document for algorithms.